-Contact Information
+Contact information

-(787) 879-1118 (Phone) (787) 878-4146 (Phone and Fax) (787) 815-0000 Ext.
-3200 and 3210 Email: infodecep.arecibo@upr.edu Webpage: decep.upra.edu
+Telephone: (787) 815-0000 Ext.
+3200 Email: infodecep.arecibo@upr.edu Web page: https://decepenlinea.upra.edu/

 INSTITUTIONAL DISTANCE EDUCATION PROGRAM

 The Institutional Distance Education Program was established in July, 2014.
 At the present, a variety of courses have been designed to be offered in.
 These courses are identified in the institutional web page and in the page of the respective academic department.
 They are taught in both traditional and distance learning educational modalities (including hybrid).